Skip to main content

 Display Name

 Many people use a name that is different than their legal name (e.g., preferred/chosen name, nickname, professional name).
 Display Name is designed to allow people to choose which name they would like to have displayed in Northwestern University systems.
-See project FAQs for further information.
 Display name is not required.

 Students who have designated a display name but who routinely see their primary name in campus systems unexpectedly are invited to write to nu-studentrecords@northwestern.edu for support.
 The Office of the Registrar coordinates a group of staff who will work with the systems and departments involved to ensure their correct use of students' preferred names.